-Dyed-in-the-wool New Yorker Henry Alford, 49, has written about everything and anything for The New Yorker and Vanity Fair, but lately he’s focused on manners.
-His new book, Would It Kill You To Stop Doing That?, is less a collection of etiquette dos and don’ts than a more wide-ranging investigation into the often grim state of public manners—what he calls “post-apocalyptic public restrooms” loom large—and into how we can all treat one another better with grace and civility.
+Dyed-in-the-wool New Yorker Henry Alford has written about everything and anything for The New Yorker and Vanity Fair.
+But his 2012 book focused solely on manners.
+Would It Kill You To Stop Doing That? is less a collection of etiquette dos and don’ts than a more wide-ranging investigation into the often grim state of public manners—what he calls “post-apocalyptic public restrooms” loom large—and into how we can all treat one another better with grace and civility.

 Q: After reading your bracing tour of your loogie-launching, real-estate-value-obsessed, cab-stealing fellow New Yorkers, it’s somewhat surprising to hear your opinion that manners are not at an all-time nadir.

 A: That question can be argued either way, and interestingly, Judith Martin [Miss Manners] said the exact same thing to me.
 You can argue that manners have gotten worse or better depending on your mood.
 But it’s too easy to use one’s current, and probably mild, level of discomfort as a societal barometer.
 Yes, I too am hugely dismayed by the gentleman sitting next to me on the bus who is clipping his toenails.
 He looked like such an upstanding individual when I first boarded.
 But if we take the historical perspective, that toenail clipping is almost nothing compared to the behaviour you might see in, say, a medieval tavern.
 I refer to bodily fluids.
 I refer to bodily noises.

 Q: If you set the bar that low—comparing the present to the era of those 17th-century German Christmas revellers you mention, the ones tossing dog turds at one another at the dinner table—then things have definitely improved.